NathanEpstein/stochastic/README.md

 Returns an array with the times of each arrival in a Poisson Process (http://en.wikipedia.org/wiki/Poisson_process) with rate lambda until time T.

 Parameters: lambda is a strictly positive real number, T is a strictly positive real number, and path is a boolean.
 If path is false, returns only the number of arrivals (defaults to true).

+### stoch.sample(arr, n)

+Generates a random sample (with replacement) from a user input array of observations.
+Number of observations is specified by the user.

+Parameters: arr is an array of values and n is a positive integer designating the number of observations.

+###stoch.hist(arr)

+Generates a histogram from an array given by the user.
+Assumes numeric input in the array.
+Uses sqrt(n) bins where n is the number of observations.
+Returns a hash table with the {key:value} pairs {lower-x-boundary-of-bin: height-of-bin}.

+Parameters: arr is an array of numeric values.

 ## License